US Topo - 25 of 32

 What data are used to make US Topo maps?

-Most US Topo roads are derived from commercially licensed data.
+US Topo maps published between mid-2010 and late 2015 use commercially licensed road data (except in Alaska, and in National Forests).
 Orthoimages in Hawaii and Alaska are commercially licensed data.
 Copyright notices must be retained when reusing these data; see this FAQ for more information.

 For details on data sources, see the metadata file attached to each US Topo file.